 I love these, fun, education and a permanent record of your travels.

-Special Luggage for Special Little People
+Special Luggage for Special Kids can Make a Great Gift

 The beauty of these trunki bags isn’t just in their wheels and the way little ones can pull them along behind them.
 They also make a perfect seat for tired legs in check in queues.
 They come in many colours and characters, see above.